Lsimmons98/gym/user-stories.md

  - User Story: As a user, I want to be able to click an exercise to display more details about the exercise.
  - Details: Add a click event listener that will display a photo of the targeted muscle group and a brief description on how to perform the exercise

-Feature 3: MouseOver to display alternative exercises
+Feature 3: Add Exercise Form
- - User Story: As a user, I want to be able to mouseover a specific exercise to display possible alternatives to that exercise
+ - User Story: As a user, I want to be able to add exercises to the exercise list.
- - Details: Ass a mouseover event listener on the exercise names which will show text alternative exercises.
+ - Details: Add a form which will allow users to add exercises to the exercise list.